Irish Christmas traditions

 Some say that this whitewashing tradition continues in some rural areas.
 If it does, I don't know the family!
 Where it may survive in spirit is in the understandable desire to make the home clean and comfortable for family and friends who will visit during the holiday.

 Candle at the window.This is one of the most well-observed of Irish Christmas traditions and has changed little over the years except in its increasing popularity.
-Just one candle used to be placed in a window as a sign of welcome for Mary and Joseph on Christmas Eve but it is common these days to see lit candles, usually electrically powered, in all downstairs street-facing windows throughout the festive season.
+Just one candle used to be placed in a window as a sign of welcome for Mary and Joseph on Christmas Eve but it is common these days to see lit candles, usually electrically or battery powered, in all downstairs street-facing windows throughout the festive season.
 In some homes they are also placed in upstairs windows.

 HollyA holly wreath remains a popular front-door adornment and dates back to the days when most of our ancestors would have decorated their home with this freely available plant.